eagereyes/eagereyes.org/blog/2008/pushing-data-over-email.md

 ---
 title: "Pushing Data over Email"
 description: "Email is still a useful transport mechanism for data (like Google Analytics, etc.), despite ftp, web services, etc. Some websites offer email for cheap, while other access can cost a lot of money.
 Email is also a push service, meaning you do not have to ask periodically if new data has arrived - if you do it right.
 Of course, that service is rather useless without an automated way to get that data into a database.
-Here is an introduction to the&nbsp;procmail program and the&nbsp;ancient art of the Unix mail filter."
+Here is an introduction to the procmail program and the ancient art of the Unix mail filter."
 date: 2008-11-19 22:11:18
 tags: data
 featuredImage: https://media.eagereyes.org/media/2008/emailDog_small.jpg